-8) In the last 12 years, four winners of the Wood did not start in the Kentucky Derby: Buddha (2002), I Want Revenge (2009) and Eskendereya (2010), Toby’s Corner (2011).
+8) Since 2000, four winners of the Wood did not start in the Kentucky Derby: Buddha (2002), I Want Revenge (2009) and Eskendereya (2010), Toby’s Corner (2011).
 Buddha and I Want Revenge were entered but scratched from the race on Derby day due to injury.

 9) Trainer Sunny Jim Fitzsimmons won seven runnings of the Wood.
 His first victory came in 1930 with Gallant Fox and the last in 1957 with Bold Ruler, sire of Secretariat.
 Fitzsimmons won four straight from 1936 to 1939.